HarshanaWalpita/Spring-Boot-Projects/README.md

 # Spring-Boot-Projects
-Projects using spring boot framework and Angular
+Projects using spring boot framework and Angula